Western Wall of Temple Mount

 Little Western Wall

 The Little Western Wall, also known as HaKotel HaKatan (or just Kotel Katan) and the Small Kotel, (Hebrew: הכותל הקטן), is a Jewish religious site located in the Muslim Quarter of the Old City of Jerusalem near the Iron Gate to the Temple Mount.
+It forms a continuation of the western retaining wall of the Temple Mount constructed during the Second Temple period, particularly as part of the Herodian expansion in the late first century BCE.
+Unlike the main Western Wall Plaza, this segment is situated in a narrow alley and remains largely in its original urban context.
 The wall itself dates from the Second Temple period, (516 BCE – 70 CE).
-It is the continuation of the larger part of the Western Wall and almost exactly faces the Holy of Holies.
+The wall is oriented almost directly opposite the location traditionally identified in Jewish sources as the Holy of Holies, which has contributed to its religious significance.

 Wilson's Arch and Synagogue